gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 * `level` REQUIRED.
 This is the level of assurance provided by the OP, it MUST be equal than the level requested.
 * `assurer` OPTIONAL.
 The id and name of the assurer (the entity assuring the data level).
 This id must be unique.
 * `issuer` OPTIONAL.
-The id and name of the issuer (the entity issuing the data, in a format or document or any other valid digital representation).
+The id and name of the issuer (the trusted entity source of the data, in a format of a document or any other valid digital representation).
 This id must be unique.

 The following is a non normative example of the response: